asm0dey/ktor-htmx-cern/slides.md

 - Ktor and <Htmx /> are the powerful mix
 - <Htmx /> is easy to use with `kotlinx.html`
-- For a pet project you don't need to know JS/TS
-- And even Kotlin/JS
-- And _maybe_ for production too
+- You are not obligated to know/use JS!
+- But maybe sometimes hyperscript

 </v-clicks>